| |

 Copper is beautiful when it's bright and shiny with that glorious pinkish tinge but tarnished copper is not a pretty sight.
-I'm talking about the kind of tarnish that's beyond a gorgeous patina and is downright icky.
+I'm talking about the kind of tarnish that's beyond a gorgeous oxidized patina and is downright ugly.

 How I Stumbled Upon this Cleaning Tip

 I have an antique copper boiler washtub that was my Grandma's.
-She used it to do laundry for her 8 children which totally boggles my mind especially when I think of how much I love my Kenmore.
+It had seen decades of use primarily in the role of doing laundry for her 8 children, which totally boggles my mind especially when I think of how much I love my Kenmore and doing laundry for a family of 5 is a bit of a task.

 How To Clean Copper

-While looking for natural ways to clean copper I saw that using ketchup was an option that got great results so I thought I would give it a try.
+While looking for natural ways to clean copper pieces I saw that using ketchup was an option that got great results even when dealing with tough stains so I thought I would give it a try and share my results.

 Ketchup to Clean and Polish Copper?

-It was Christmastime and I wanted to use the copper tub to hold one of my smaller Christmas trees but there was no way I was going to use it in its then-current state.
+It was Christmastime and I wanted to use the copper boiler to hold one of my smaller Christmas trees but there was no way I was going to use it in its then-current state for aesthetic reasons.

 How-to-clean-copper from cupcakesandcrinoline.com

-I brought it from my sunroom, where I had it stored, into my laundry room and started slathering it with ketchup and when I say slathering, I mean slathering.
+I brought it from my sunroom, where I had it stored, into my laundry room and started slathering it with a thick layer of ketchup and when I say slathering, I mean slathering.

 How to clean and polish copper without harsh chemicals.
 Copper boiler bottom covered in ketchup.